Chapter 70

 "Fine, thank you, now get to your stations and reload."
 Whain ordered.

-The droids rolled over to a far corner of the cave, bleeping enthousiastically.
+The droids rolled over to a far corner of the cave, beeping enthusiastically.
 Whain grinned.
-He sat behind the console and started entering a message destined to a receiving point on Coruscant, using an old imperial frequency.
+He sat behind the console and started entering a message destined to the receiving point on Coruscant, using again the old imperial code to encrypt his message, this time he also attached the decryption key.

 To be continued...